cmgoffena13/etl-file-loader/README.md

 ### Publisher
 The Publisher class merges the staging table data into the target table (the final destination).
 It handles inserts/updates appropriately to sync the target table with the new data provided in the staging table.

+## Development Setup
+See the [contributing](CONTRIBUTING.md) doc on setting up for development and detailed approaches to add to the repo in regards to development.
+This could be implementing more file formats, another notifier, another database integration, etc.

 ## Production Setup

-To assign all of the production environment variables, you'll need to declare the configuration environment, `ENV_STATE=PROD` and ensure our environment variables have a `PROD_` prefix.
+To assign all of the production environment variables, you'll need to declare the configuration environment, `ENV_STATE=PROD` and ensure the environment variables have a `PROD_` prefix.

 ### Cloud Secret Manager